0xd4y/Notes/Active Directory/CRTP/README.md

 - enable console logging for everything that uses the PowerShell engine (powershell.exe, PowerShell ISE, .NET DLL, msbuild, installutil, etc.), and forward logs to a log system
     - can be found under “Administrative Templates → Windows Components → Windows PowerShell → Turn on PowerShell Transcription”
-    - optionally set `EnableTranscripting` to 1 under HKLM:\Softrware\Policies\Microsoft\Windows\PowerShell\Transcription
+    - optionally set `EnableTranscripting` to 1 under `HKLM:\Software\Policies\Microsoft\Windows\PowerShell\Transcription`
-- enable script block logging under “Administrative Templates → Windows Components → Windows PowerShell → Turn on PowerShell” and/or set `EnableScriptBlockLogging` to 1 under HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ScriptBlockLogging
+- enable script block logging under “Administrative Templates → Windows Components → Windows PowerShell → Turn on PowerShell” and/or set `EnableScriptBlockLogging` to 1 under `HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ScriptBlockLogging`
-- you should also enable logging for modules under “Administrative Templates → Windows Components → Windows PowerShell → Turn on Module Logging” and/or set `EnableModuleLogging` to 1 under HKLM\SOFTWARE\Wow6432Node\Policies\Microsoft\Windows\PowerShell\ModuleLogging
+- you should also enable logging for modules under “Administrative Templates → Windows Components → Windows PowerShell → Turn on Module Logging” and/or set `EnableModuleLogging` to 1 under `HKLM\SOFTWARE\Wow6432Node\Policies\Microsoft\Windows\PowerShell\ModuleLogging`
     - also set the registry key to `*` for enabling it on all modules
     - results in a large number of logs
+- turn on `System-wide transcription` to log ALL PowerShell commands, however the logs are not protected
+    - if password is entered in PowerShell, it shows in plaintext in the logs

 ### Bypassing PowerShell Defenses